huxingyi/dust3d/README.md

 <img src="screenshot/dust3d_bmesh_skeleton.png" width="124" height="128">  <img src="screenshot/dust3d_bmesh_inbetween.png" width="124" height="128">
 *Generate Mesh*
 <img src="screenshot/dust3d_generate_quad.png" width="124" height="128">
 When I am implementing the B-Mesh algorithm, I am also think in the future, how to create a library of bunch of initial base models.
 There is a paper [the Skeleton of a Closed 3D Shape](http://www1.idc.ac.il/icgf/GraphicsSeminar2006/DCGskeleton06.pdf) described how to generate skeleton from mesh, this is the reverse progress of what I am doing, I think it can resolve the problem of insufficient initial base models, I can generate from tons of existed models.
+*Convex Hull*
+After finish the rotation at the two connected bones, I need implement [3D Convex Hull](https://en.wikipedia.org/wiki/Convex_hull) algorithm at joint ball.

 - [ ] Export Wavefront .obj
 - [ ] Render B-Mesh result
 - [ ] Design UI for monster parts configuration